Sustainable promotional products - featured image

 Dopper:

 This trailblazing dutch company has distributed reusable water bottles made from recycled materials at trade shows and events.
 Dopper reinforces its brand values by offering promotional products that align with its zero-waste mission.
+The brand also allows other companies to customize their water bottles to create promo merch.
+And all of the bottles are now Cradle to Cradle certified.

 Waste reduction is a key consideration in sustainable promotional product marketing.
 One effective way to minimize waste is by selecting durable, high-quality items that folk can reuse.
-PPAI provides guidelines for calculating the carbon footprint of promotional products, offering valuable insights into how businesses can reduce their environmental impact.

 Actionable tips for sustainable promo